abhilash-naidu-vst-au4/Covid-19-Tracker-Global-App/README.md

   [OPEN APP](https://global-covid19-count.netlify.app/)

- GIT CLONE, NPM START To Open LOCALLY.

-[http://localhost:3000](http://localhost:3000) to view it in the browser.
+ GIT CLONE, NPM START To Open LOCALLY & run [http://localhost:3000](http://localhost:3000) to view it in the browser.

 1. Global Data On Covid-19 Clusters.